Understanding Your Megaport Invoice

 The Federal Universal Service Fund (FUSF) rate in the USA is established by the Federal Communications Commission (FCC) and is updated on a quarterly basis.
 State sales tax rates in the US can also change occasionally, however less frequently than the FUSF.

-The Service Provider Tax is a surcharge to recover Property Tax and Franchise taxes that the company incurs.
+The Carrier Cost Recovery is a surcharge to recover Property Tax and Franchise taxes that the company incurs.

 If you qualify for any tax exemptions on any of your Megaport services, contact Megaport Accounts Receivable for instructions on how to upload your supporting documentation to our Exemption Certificate Management System.